 - Check the seat belt for wear and tear.
 Pull it down a few times and check to see if the material is frayed.
-This will give you an indicator of how much use it’s had (and sometimes the mile clock can lie!)
+This will give you an indicator of how much use it’s had (after all, odometers can lie!)

 - Feel the bonnet before you switch the ignition on.
 Some dealers or sellers will warm the engine up before your arrival so that it looks as though the van starts up on the first time.
 If the bonnet is cold and it starts on the first go, then you’ve got a winner.